resibots/limbo/docs/guides/general_concepts.rst

        |-- stop: stopping criteria
        |-- tools: useful macros & small functions
   |-- tests: unit tests
+  |-- benchmarks: a few benchmark functions
+  |-- examples: a few examples
+  |-- cmaes: [external] the CMA-ES library, used for inner optimizations -- from https://www.lri.fr/~hansen/cmaesintro.html
+  |-- ehvi: [external] the Expected HyperVolume Improvement, used for Multi-Objective Optimization -- by Iris Hupkens

 Each directory in the `limbo` directory corresponds to a namespace with the same name.
 There is also a file for each directory called "directory.hpp" (e.g. `acqui.hpp`) that includes the whole namespace.